 But Rosalie’s mission won’t be complete for twenty-five more pages.
 Not until she finds those letters.
 Not until she uncovers for herself the horrors her father witnessed and wrote about on all those pages.
 Not until she understands the tragic news the telegram brought.
 Not until she makes her mother see that neither she nor her daughter has to be alone with her pain.
 Here, the only path towards healing is one undertaken together, in honesty.

 The reality of wartime is that the truth comes hard and fast, even to those too young to hear it.
 Still, the tone throughout Captain Rosalie is as soft and gentle as the furry beret atop Rosalie’s head, as reassuring as the crocheted blanket under which mother and daughter cuddle.
 Sweet, brave, feisty Rosalie is not broken by the truth.
 She’s emboldened by it.
 She awakens to the truth, and this truth allows her to reach the person she needs most.
 “She steps forward and takes me in her arms, and I cry with her.”
 Ironically, by shouldering this adult secret, Rosalie is free to be a child again.

 Did you enjoy this post?
 Make sure you don’t miss others!
 Enter your email on the right hand side of my homepage, and you’ll receive a new post in your inbox 3-4 times a month.
 Plus, follow me on Instagram (@thebookmommy), where I’m most active these days, posting reviews and updates on what my kids are reading, or Facebook (What To Read To Your Kids) and Twitter (@thebookmommy).

 Review copy by Candlewick.
 All opinions are my own.
-Amazon.com affiliate links support me and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!